Ja'Marr Chase Player Prop Bets for the NFL Playoffs | Cincinnati vs. Kansas City 1/30/2022

 Matchup vs. Kansas City

-- Against the Chiefs, Chase racked up 266 receiving yards in his single career matchup, 178.5 more than his over/under for Sunday's game.
+- Chase's 266 receiving yards in his one career matchup against the Chiefs are 178.5 more than his over/under for Sunday's game.

 Recent Performances